deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Vortex.md

 *Cost*: 2 Souls
 *Test*: Mind (Attack)

-The User creates a cone of magic energy that is 3 Movement Spaces in height and 5 Movement Spaces in base, directly in front of them.
+The User creates a cone of magic energy that is 3 Gridspaces in height and 5 Gridspaces in base, directly in front of them.

 ___